 The benefits of petrissage are simple but important.
 Petrissage increases circulation, reduces muscle tension and pain, and promotes relaxation.
 Good stuff.

 Unfortunately, most massage tools just vibrate.
 They don’t really do more than make you talk like you are speaking into a fan.
 They do not address any deep muscle tissue, and they rarely relieve muscle tension.
-The makers of NAIPO oPillow mastered the replication of deep circular palm pressure.
+They mastered the replication of deep circular palm pressure.
 This isn’t an easy thing to do to replicate a massage therapist rhythmically pressing their palm into your body, lifting and kneading the muscle tissue.
-However, NAIPO nailed it.
+However, these newer back massagers have nailed it.

 Tip: The heat start automatically turns on when you turn on the unit.
 This confused me at first.
 The green button does not indicate the unit is on, it indicates the heat on.
 Just tap the button under the power button to turn the heat off.
 You will then see the green light turn off.